xackery/quail/README.md

 Quail has a number of commands that are displayed when the program is ran on it's own with no arguments:
 ```
 Available Commands:
-  blender     Export/Import special blender-friendly quail-addon formats
+  completion  Generate the autocompletion script for the specified shell
-  compress    Create an eqg archive by compressing a directory
+  compress    Compress an eqg/s3d/pfs/pak folder named _file.ext/ to a pfs archive
-  debug       Debug a file
+  convert     Take one file, convert to another
-  extract     Extract an eqg or s3d archive
+  extract     Extract an pfs (eqg/s3d/pak/pfs) archive to a _file.ext/ folder
+  extract-mod ExtractMod an pfs archive to a _file.ext/ folder
   help        Help about any command
+  hybrid      Hybrid merge geometry with existing bone data
-  inspect     Inspect a file
+  inspect     Inspect an EverQuest asset
 ```

 # EverQuest File Overview
 ## Pfs

 Pfs represents packaged files, you can think of them as zip compressed archives but has a special format.
+They all use the same decoder and encoder.

 Extension|Notes
 ---|---
-eqg|EverQuest Game Asset Pfs Archive s3d|EverQuest Game Asset Pfs Archive (Legacy)
+eqg|EverQuest Game Asset Pfs Archive s3d|EverQuest Game Asset Pfs Archive (Legacy) pak|EverQuest Game Asset Pfs Archive (Legacy) pfs|EverQuest Game Asset Pfs Archive (Legacy)

 ## Model/Mesh